masonfmatthews/rails_assignments/challenges/rails_jquery.md

 ## RAILS: JQuery Challenge

-* Using jQuery, hide the checkboxes until the user types in a name.
+* Using jQuery, hide the checkboxes and their labels when the form page loads.

+* When the user types in his or her name, show the checkboxes.

-* If the user deletes the name, hide the checkboxes again.
+* If the user totally deletes his or her name, hide the checkboxes again.